Travel Insurance for Church Groups

 Or call us at 800-533-5969 to talk through your trip.

-If you already have dates and destinations on the calendar, now is the time to start the travel insurance conversation—before airfare and lodging are fully locked in.
-Gather your basic trip details and reach out so we can:
+If you already have dates and destinations on the calendar, start the travel insurance conversation before airfare and lodging are fully locked in.
+Early planning makes it easier to align benefits to your group’s needs, coordinate pre-existing condition provisions, and confirm your leaders have clear instructions for emergencies.

 Thoughtful planning today helps your team stay focused on the mission—while we focus on the protection.